RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-4-bypassing-session-expirations-and-revocations.md

 #### Example Demo

-To get a better understanding of how eluding revocation worked previously it may help to see this happening in real time.
+To get a better understanding of how bypass revocation worked previously it may help to see this happening in real time.

 <video controls>
   <source src="/images/sar-role-juggling.mp4" type="video/mp4">